 Located in the Chequamegon-Nicolet National Forest in Forest County, Roberts Lake offers something for everyone.
 With a maximum depth of 31 feet, and an average depth of 17 feet, the lake provides a variety of leisure and water activities.

 Recreational fishing nets musky, largemouth bass, smallmouth bass, northern and walleye pike, along with a variety of panfish, depending on the season.
 (Anglers are encouraged to catch and keep large mouth bass and northern pike rather than catch and release.)

 Kayaks and paddle boats, along with the occasional sailboat, skim the water.
 Swimmers and water skiers enjoy the clear water of this spring fed lake.
 Cross country skiers brave the elements, making trails across the snow and ice in winter.

-Visitors may access Roberts Lake at the public boat landing managed by the US Forest Service, fees are collected in a drop box.
+Visitors may access Roberts Lake at the public boat landing managed by the US Forest Service.
+Located off MacArthur Trail.
+Boarding dock, and route of travel to it, is ADA accessible.
+Vehicle admission fee is required.
+Fees are collected in a drop box.